Scheduled at 2:15pm in Standley II Lab on Wednesday, November 16 (2016).#4532

 Faculty Instruction/Accessible Course Design, Information Technology, Web/Media Access

 Sharron Rush is Co-founder and Executive Director of Knowbility, a nonprofit advocacy and consulting group based in Austin Texas.
-Starting with the invention of the Accessibility Internet Rally (AIR) program in 1998, Sharron has been a pioneer in offering digital accessibility as a way for companies to innovate and increase market share.
+Starting with the invention of the Accessibility Internet Rally (AIR) program in 1998, Sharron has been a pioneer in advocating for digital accessibility as a way for organizations to innovate and reach broader markets.
 She is an enthusiastic community builder and serves as co-chair of the Education and Outreach Working Group of the Web Accessibility Initiative of the W3C.

 Shawn Henry focuses her personal passion for accessibility on bringing together the needs of individuals and the goals of organizations in designing human-computer interfaces.
 Her book Just Ask: Integrating Accessibility Throughout Design offers an approach for developing products that are more usable for everyone.
 Shawn leads the World Wide Web Consortium's (W3C) education and outreach activities promoting web accessibility for people with disabilities.
 Before joining the W3C Web Accessibility Initiative (WAI), she developed and implemented strategies to optimize user interface design for usability and accessibility with Fortune 500 companies, nonprofit organizations, education providers, government agencies, international standards bodies, and research centers.